-Even though it may seem like a costly process, you should think of a planning period as an investment in quality future cooperation.
-When you think about it, it will cost you much more if you skip this process or try to rush it instead of doing it correctly.
-Make sure your development team understands you – invest proper time and dedication to planning out your project.
-Don’t worry, even a most thought-out planning period doesn’t last forever – it should be done at the beginning of the cooperation and should be done in about a month.
+You should think of a planning period as an investment in quality future cooperation.
+Because believe us, it will cost you much more if you skip this process.
+Make sure your development team understands you and invest proper time to plan out your project.

-Although you may think that Product Discovery is only used for product development, that is not the case.
-It is also very useful in taking over an existing project from client or partner because it helps us understand all of the details of the project we are taking over.
+Although you may think that product discovery is only used for product development, that is not the case.
+It is also very useful in taking over an existing project from a client or partner because it helps us understand all of the details of the project we are taking over.

 Does your development team understand you?

-Conducting a properly planned Product Discovery Workshop makes sure the project team is aligned with the client's vision.
-In addition, it allows the opportunity to continuously explore the project scope and route the process in the right direction.
+Conducting a properly planned product discovery workshop ensures that the project team is aligned with the client's vision.
+It also allows for the opportunity to continuously explore the project scope and route the process in the right direction.

 What questions should your development team ask you?

-And now – let's finally dive in: these are the Key Questions Product Discovery Workshop should answer to successfully transform ideas and objectives into a focused product vision.
+These are the key questions a product discovery workshop should answer to successfully transform ideas and objectives into a focused product vision.

 What do we ask our clients?